polpo/imagescribbler/README.md

 You'll have to source vintage parts for the SCC (Zilog Z8530 or Z85C30, AMD AM8530 or AM85C30), NVSRAM (Xicor X2444 or X24C44 or CSI 24C44LI), and if you're not using a new WDC W65C02, the CPU (Rockwell/Conexant R65C02, CMD/GTE G65SC02, or NCR 65C02A).

 Program the E[E]PROM at U4 with the 341-0034-B.bin ROM image available at the [Apple II Documentation Project](https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Peripherals/Printers/Apple%20ImageWriter%20LocalTalk%20Option%20Card/ROM%20Images/).

+## Thanks

+Thanks to:

+- Tom Barber for lending me his original LocalTalk Option card and allowing me to remove all the components so I could scan the PCB
+- Steve from Mac84 for testing the card in his ImageWriter LQ
+- Paul Rickards for also testing the design and being part of starting GlobalTalk
+- Ron from Ron's Computer Videos for encouragement and providing PhoneNet adapters
+- Joe from JCM-1 for providing a place to sell assembled boards
+- Eric from BlueSCSI for being nerd sniped on decoding the format of the NVSRAM
+- Whoever left the ImageWriter II that I now use on the free pile at VCF Midwest 2024